kartoza/sawps/docs/src/user/manual/login-logout/login-2fa-page.md

 # Two-Factor Authentication Page Documentation

 The Two-Factor Authentication (2FA) Page is a critical security feature that adds an extra layer of protection to the user's account.
-With 2FA, the user will be required to enter a OTP (One-Time Password) code in addition to the users regular login credentials.
+With 2FA, the user will be required to enter a OTP (One-Time Password) code in addition to their regular login credentials.
 This documentation provides an explanation of the 2FA page.

 ![Two-Factor Authentication Page](./img/login-2fa-page-1.png)